hsivonen/encoding_rs/README.md

 ## Multiversioning

 When applicable, UTF-8 validation delegates to the [`simdutf8`](https://crates.io/crates/simdutf8) crate.
-On x86 and x86_64, the UTF-8 validation function is multiversioned.
+On x86 and x86_64, the UTF-8 validation function is multiversioned (unless the best version, currently AVX2, is known to be usable statically, e.g. by `RUSTFLAGS='-C target_cpu=x86-64-v3'`).
 This crate takes care of the dispatch using the [`core_detect`](https://crates.io/crates/core_detect) crate without requiring `std` and without involving the `simd-accel` feature.

 With the `simd-accel` feature, some _other_ aspects of this crate are multiversioned on